Summary : Shop regularly, preferably selecting foods that optimize how you look, feel and perform.

-My approach to food selection is based on the simple principle of using foods to optimize how you look, feel and perform using four guidelines.
+My approach to food selection is based on choosing foods to optimize how you look, feel and perform using four principles rooted in evidence based science.

 Guideline 1 : High nutrient density.